 - In December 2012, 135 miles of right-of-way between Kalamazoo and Dearborn was purchased by the state of Michigan.
-It is operated, maintained and dispatched by Amtrak, and is being improved for the state of Michigan as an integral part of our Michigan District.
-Much of the line will be upgraded for service at speeds of up to 110 mph (177 kph).
+It is operated and maintained (and in the future will be dispatched) by Amtrak, and is being improved for the state of Michigan as an integral part of our Michigan District (which also includes the Amtrak-owned 95.6-mile segment of up to 110 mph (177 kph) track from Porter, IN, to Kalamazoo).
+Much of this state-owned track will be upgraded for service at speeds of up to 110 mph.

 Amtrak operates 15 long-distance trains on a national network of routes ranging in length from 764 to 2,438 miles.